TeliaSonera says size still a problem at Spanish unit Yoigo

 Dennelind declined to say how much time management has in Spain to do something with Yoigo but expressed a sense of urgency.
 "I am very impatient on building a future proof business.
 That is my nature."

-Shares in TeliaSonera closed down 0.2 percent at 50.15 crowns by 1613 GMT on Tuesday, valuing the company at around $33.3 billion.
-The shares are down 6 percent so far this year compared with a 3 percent fall in the Stoxx Europe 600 telecoms sector index.
+Shares in TeliaSonera were down 0.3 percent at 50 crowns by 1613 GMT on Tuesday, valuing the company at around $33.3 billion.
+The shares are down 7 percent so far this year compared with a 2.6 percent fall in the Stoxx Europe 600 telecoms sector index.

-(Additional reporting by Olof Swahnberg and Sven Nordenstam; Editing by Greg Mahlich)